favicon

 Next, the ultrasound technician uses a device called a transducer to send sound waves through the chest to obtain images of the inside of the heart.

-Cardiac ultrasound is generally considered safe and painless, and does not require an invasive procedure, such as an incision or injection. 🙌
+Cardiac ultrasound is generally considered safe and painless, and does not require invasive procedures such as incisions or injections. 🙌

 Cardiac ultrasound can be performed in a variety of clinical settings to assess the structure and function of the heart.

-This examination can be prescribed by a physician in the following cases:
+This examination may be prescribed by a physician in the following cases:

 ✏️ If the patient experiences symptoms such as chest pain, palpitations, shortness of breath or unusual fatigue;

-✏️ To monitor the progression of heart disease such as heart failure, high blood pressure, congenital heart disease, abnormal heart valve or coronary artery disease;
+✏️ To monitor the progress of heart disease such as heart failure, high blood pressure, congenital heart disease, abnormal heart valves or coronary artery disease;

-✏️ To evaluate the condition of the heart before or after surgery or medical treatment;
+✏️ To assess the condition of the heart before or after surgery or medical treatment;

-✏️ To diagnose heart disease in a patient with risk factors such as diabetes, obesity, smoking or a family history of heart disease.
+✏️ To diagnose heart disease in patients with risk factors such as diabetes, obesity, smoking or a family history of heart disease.

-In all cases, cardiac ultrasound is a useful test to help the physician make an accurate diagnosis and plan the most appropriate treatment for the patient.
+In all cases, cardiac ultrasound is a useful examination to help the doctor make an accurate diagnosis and plan the most appropriate treatment for the patient.

 How is a cardiac ultrasound performed?

-A cardiac ultrasound usually takes 30 to 60 minutes and is performed by a cardiac ultrasound technician or cardiologist.
+A cardiac ultrasound scan usually lasts between 30 and 60 minutes and is performed by a cardiac ultrasound technician or cardiologist.

 During the examination, the patient lies on his or her back, usually on an examination table.

-The ultrasound technician applies a gel to the patient's chest and then places a transducer, a device that emits sound waves, on different areas of the chest to obtain images of the heart.
+The ultrasound technician applies a gel to the patient's chest, then places a transducer, a device that emits sound waves, on different areas of the chest to obtain images of the heart.

-The patient may be asked to change position to allow the technician to image different parts of the heart.
+The patient can be asked to change position to enable the technician to obtain images of different parts of the heart.

-The technician may ask the patient to hold his or her breath or take a deep breath during certain parts of the examination. 🌬️
+The technician may ask the patient to hold his/her breath or breathe deeply during certain parts of the examination. 🌬️

 The examination provides real-time images of the interior of the heart and its surrounding structures, such as the heart valves, coronary arteries and veins.

-The technician can also measure blood flow through different parts of the heart to assess heart function. 🩸
+The technician can also measure blood flow through different parts of the heart to assess cardiac function. 🩸

-Once the examination is completed, the gel is cleaned from the patient's skin.
+Once the examination is complete, the gel is cleaned from the patient's skin.

-The results of the cardiac ultrasound are then interpreted by a cardiologist or a physician to establish a diagnosis and plan the appropriate treatment.
+The results of the cardiac ultrasound are then interpreted by a cardiologist or attending physician to establish a diagnosis and plan the appropriate treatment.

 Is it important to fast to have a cardiac ultrasound?

-In general, you do not need to be fasting to have a cardiac ultrasound. 🍔
+In general, you don't need to be fasting to have a cardiac ultrasound. 🍔

-However, this may depend on the specific guidelines of the medical imaging department or the physician ordering the test.
+However, this may depend on the specific guidelines of the medical imaging department or the doctor ordering the examination.

-If the cardiac ultrasound is performed to assess the status of blood flow through the coronary arteries, the patient may need to fast for several hours before the examination. 🩸
+If cardiac ultrasound is performed to assess the state of blood flow through the coronary arteries, the patient may need to fast for several hours before the examination. 🩸

 This may be due to the fact that diet can affect the dilation of blood vessels and therefore influence the results of the examination.

-If specific instructions are given regarding fasting or any other aspect of the examination, it is important to follow them to ensure that the examination is as accurate as possible.
+If specific instructions are given concerning fasting or any other aspect of the examination, it is important to follow them to ensure that the examination is as accurate as possible.

-What are the benefits of having a cardiac ultrasound rather than another test?
+What are the advantages of having a cardiac ultrasound rather than another test?

-There are several benefits to having a cardiac ultrasound rather than another test to assess heart health.
-Here are some of those benefits:
+There are several advantages to having a cardiac ultrasound rather than another test to assess heart health.
+Here are just a few:

-✅ No radiation: unlike some other medical imaging tests, such as computed tomography (CT) or cardiac scans, cardiac ultrasound does not use ionizing radiation, making it a safer option for patients.
+✅ No radiation: unlike some other medical imaging tests, such as computed tomography (CT) or cardiac scintigraphy, cardiac ultrasound uses no ionizing radiation, making it a safer option for patients.

-✅ Accurate: Cardiac ultrasound is capable of producing highly accurate images of the heart and its surrounding structures, allowing physicians to identify and diagnose many cardiac conditions with great precision.
+✅ Precise: cardiac ultrasound is capable of producing highly accurate images of the heart and its surrounding structures, enabling doctors to identify and diagnose many cardiac pathologies with great precision.

-✅ Versatile: Cardiac ultrasound can be used to evaluate many different cardiac conditions, including heart failure, high blood pressure, congenital heart disease, valvular abnormalities, and coronary artery disease.
+✅ Versatile: cardiac ultrasound can be used to assess many different heart conditions, including heart failure, high blood pressure, congenital heart disease, valvular abnormalities and coronary artery disease.

-✅ Easily accessible: cardiac ultrasound is widely available in many health centers, and many patients can access this test without needing a referral to a specialist.
+✅ Easily accessible: cardiac ultrasound is widely available in many health centers, and many patients can access this examination without needing to be referred to a specialist.

-Overall, it is an accurate, safe, and non-invasive medical imaging test that offers many benefits for assessing heart health.
+Overall, it's an accurate, safe and non-invasive medical imaging test that offers many advantages for assessing heart health.

 Take the lead today to ensure your heart health is on track! 🫀

-Make an appointment now at one of our clinics: Laval, Mascouche and Vaudreuil-Dorion - it's time to get your heart health check 😀
+Make an appointment now at one of our clinics: Laval, Mascouche and Vaudreuil-Dorion - it's time to get your heart checked! 😀